mvolkmann/MyUnixEnv/notes/Go07-CommonTasks.md

 foo5
 ```

+TODO: Discuss any type checking that is performed on the values.

 ## Readers

 The `io` package defines the `Reader` interface
 that has a single method `Read`.
+This reads from an underlying data stream,
-This populates a byte slice and returns the number of bytes read
+populates a byte slice, and
+returns the number of bytes read or an error.
+For example, the error is io.EOF
-or an error (io.EOF if end of stream is reached).
+if the end of a stream is reached.

 There are many implementations of this interface in the standard library,
 including ones for reading from strings, files, and network connections.

 To read from a string, see <https://tour.golang.org/methods/21>.

-To read from a file, use the package `io/ioutil`
+One way to read from a file is to use the package `io/ioutil`
-which defines a `ReadFile` function.
+which defines a `ReadFile` function
+that reads the entire file in one call.

-For example,
+For example:

 ```go
 package main